jamessnee1/Share-Spreadsheet/README.md

 ```
 python generateShareSpreadsheet.py
 ```
 It may take a while to generate depending on the number of ticker symbols added to your data file.
+Once the script has generated the excel file it will open it.

+## Todo
+Currently, the script only will show the last dividend so estimated income is just based on this value (number of shares * last dividend).
+I'm planning on adding functionality to get all dividends in a financial year.